Rudolph H. Weingartner: Biography

 Weingartner was born on February 12, 1927, in Heidelberg, Germany, and came to the United States at the age of 12 with his parents.
 His family settled in New York City, and Weingartner attended Brooklyn Technical High School before serving in the United States Navy in 1945, serving in the Pacific Theater following the surrender of Japan.
 He then received his bachelor's, master's, and doctoral degrees from Columbia University.

 He began his academic career at San Francisco State University and then served as chairman of the philosophy department at Vassar College.
 He then became a full-time administrator, serving as dean of the College of Arts and Sciences at Northwestern University for 13 years.
 He was provost of the University of Pittsburgh from 1987 to 1989 and taught philosophy there until his retirement.

 He received a Guggenheim Fellowship in 1965.
 Weingartner died on November 16, 2020, in Mexico City at age 93.

+His academic and professional books include: